ziapeltagames/six-winters/docs/RULES.md

 2. Defend
 3. Overcome

-Before starting the overcome process, determine if any of the characters attempting to overcome the obstacle are **skilled**.
-A character is skilled against an obstacle if the character's skill is *greater than or equal to* the matching overcome skill for the obstacle.
-It's easier to overcome obstacles when skilled.
+Before starting the overcome process, determine if the obstacle is **easy** for any of the characters.
+An obstacle is easy if the character's skill is *greater than or equal to* the matching overcome skill for the obstacle.
+Otherwise the obstacle is **difficult**.

 ### Approach

-During this step, a skilled character may place any number of action dice on the obstacle.
+During this step, character's may place any number of action dice on the obstacle *if it is easy*.

 If, after this step, the obstacle has dice on it matching its obstacle dice pattern, it is immediately overcome!
 Skip the defend step and move on to overcome.
 If the pattern is incomplete, continue on to the defend step, leaving the dice on the obstacle.

-Assets at the skilled character's location may be used for approach as well.
+Assets at the character's location may be used for approach as well, as long as the obstacle is easy!
 Assets are super handy!

-`Being skilled has huge benefits in terms of planning out turns.
+`Being highly skilled has huge benefits in terms of planning out turns.
 To use game designer lingo: the fortune is at the front.`

 ### Defend